-4.1.4 It should be noted that at the time of writing the report, a decision was yet to be made regarding the demolition costs for Swingate House of £900K.
-The Council may decide to incur these costs and so the capital programme would be £900K higher, or the site would be sold with these works still to be undertaken and this would be reflected in the capital receipt achieved.
-A report is due to be taken in December which will include this matter.
+4.1.4 It should be noted that at the time of writing the report, a decision was yet to be made regarding the demolition costs for Swingate House of approx. £900K.
+The Council may decide to incur these costs and so the capital programme would be approx. £900K higher, or the site would be sold with these works still to be undertaken and this would be reflected in the capital receipt achieved.
+A report is due to be presented to the Council's Executive in December which will make recommendations on this issue.